Elihu’s Speech to Job

 Thus, according to Elihu’s reasoning the consequences of sin or righteousness are felt, not by God, but by man.
 The Almighty is so far from the effects of either sin or righteousness that there is no reason for Him to deviate from stern justice.
-This means that where there should be recompense there will be, and where there should be a punishment, there should be.
-Therefore, there is a benefit in being good.
+God will use punishment and reward as He sees fit.

 In His service,